 According to the U.S. Bureau of Labor Statistics, Automotive Technicians earn a median salary of $40,710 per year.
 The lowest 10 percent earned less than $23,420, and the highest 10 percent earned more than $66,950 annually.

-If you are searching for a mechanic school or an auto technician school in Texas, contact us today, and we can answer any questions you have about our Automotive Service Technician program.
+If you are searching for an auto mechanic school or an auto technician school in Texas, contact us today, and we can answer any questions you have about our Automotive Service Technician program.
 We know that a decision to attend STVT is an important step in your personal and professional life, and we are committed to making sure that you have all of the information you need to make a career training decision that’s right for you.

 STVT offers Automotive Service Technician programs at these Texas locations: